winstonrc/allegories/README.md

 A man lives in a house with no bathroom and every night at midnight he has to pee.
 He walks 200 paces from his house and relieves himself.
 One night, he is very tired and decides he doesn't want to walk 200 paces.
 He stops at his well (which is only 10 paces) and makes a deal with himself: "I'll pee in the well, just for tonight...
 But I'll take care to sample the water tomorrow morning and if it tastes bad I'll go back to walking 200 paces."
 He samples the water the next day and to his delight, he can't notice any change in the taste.
 So he decides he will start peeing in his well every night...

 [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law):
-Goodhart's law is an adage often stated as "When a measure becomes a target, it ceases to be a good measure".
+"When a measure becomes a target, it ceases to be a good measure".
 It is named after British economist Charles Goodhart, who advanced the idea in a 1975 article on monetary policy in the United Kingdom:
 Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.

 [Gold-Plating](https://en.wikipedia.org/wiki/Gold_plating_(project_management)):
 Working beyond the scope of the mission when no one requested it (in a group setting or project).

 Frog-Swallowing:
-From Mark Twain: "When one's job is to swallow a frog, it's best to do it first thing in the morning" or colloquially: "Do the hardest thing first".
+"When one's job is to swallow a frog, it's best to do it first thing in the morning."
+Or colloquially: "Do the hardest thing first".